abagonhishead/noodle/README.md

 `dotnet run Jossellware.Noodle.Web.Api.dll --unixLifetime:useSystemdSocket=false --unixLifetime:managedSocketPath=/run/noodle.sock`

-It uses the standard .NET 6 configuration classes, so the above switches can also be set in `appsettings.json` instead.
+It uses the standard .NET 6 configuration classes, so the above switches can also be set in `appsettings.json`.

 Obviously you'll need to point your nginx site at the socket path.